dword1511/pi-sensors/kmod/README.md

 `iio-hwmon`
 -----------
-The `iio-hwmon` is a in-tree kernel that mirros industrial IO channels to `hwmon`.
+The `iio-hwmon` is a in-tree kernel that mirrors industrial IO channels to `hwmon`.
 However, since `hwmon` only support a few types of channels (voltage, temperature, humidity, fan speed, current, power, energy), some channels cannot be mapped with this driver,